th3bossc/NITCCONF-SE_LAB/docs/SRS.md

 The following features are available as part of the main dashboard presented to the user.

 #### 4.2.1 User Profile
-* The user can view / update their details in the profile section
+* The user can view / update their details in the profile section-First name, Last name, Email, Phone number

 #### 4.2.2 Upload And View Submissions
 * The user is provided with the current status of their latest submission, if any.